nitya/learn-playwright/blog/content/post/001-getting-started-setup.md

 ## 2. Install Browsers

-By default, Playwright Test runs in headless mode (here is no visible browser graphical user interface during testing).
-It can be configured to [run in headed mode](https://playwright.dev/docs/ci#running-headed) using a command-line flag but you'll need to ensure that required browser binaries exist in your local environment.
+By default, Playwright Test runs in headless mode (there is no visible browser graphical user interface during testing) - but it can be configured to [run in headed mode](https://playwright.dev/docs/ci#running-headed) using a command-line flag as we'll see later.

+Each version of Playwright [needs specific versions of browser binaries to operate](https://playwright.dev/docs/browsers).
+You can [manage the browser install](https://playwright.dev/docs/browsers#installing-browsers) process to customize which binaries are installed locally (and where), or elect to not do fresh installs and use existing browser channels instead.

-The command below installs _all_ supported browser binaries, which is useful for cross-browser testing later.
+The command below installs _all_ supported browser binaries by default.

 ```js
 $ npx playwright install
 ```

-Each version of Playwright [needs specific versions of browser binaries to operate](https://playwright.dev/docs/browsers) - you can [manage the browser install](https://playwright.dev/docs/browsers#installing-browsers) for more granular control over the process.
-Browser binaries are installed by default in OS-specfic cache folders - it's useful to check those to see which binaries you currently have installed in your local device.
+Browser binaries are installed in OS-specfic cache folders by default - it's useful to check that directory to see which binaries you currently have installed in your development environement.
 For example, here's my macOS device listing:

 ```
 $ du -hs ~/Library/Caches/ms-playwright/*